 - ModelMako 2-Eye Canoe Moc Lace-Up Shoe

 No ultimate footwear list is complete without Timberland making an appearance.
-The original makers of the yellow boot took their nautical caps, put their heads together, and made one dapper-as-hell pair of boat shoes.
-Leather-lined EVA footbeds cradle your heels and remove pressure from your arches, while the rubber sole adds some nice pep in your step.
-On top of that, it’s primarily made of leather, giving you serious durability.
-You’ll have these for years to come, whether they’re going on the boat with you every Sunday, or just adding a nice element to your casual wardrobe.
-Timberland is synonymous with quality: they delivered, and never fail to impress.
+The original makers of the yellow boot took their nautical caps, put their heads together, and made one dapper pair of deck shoes.
+Leather-lined EVA footbeds cradle your heels and remove pressure from your arches, while the rubber sole adds some nice pep to your step.
+On top of that, this deck shoe is made from primarily leather, giving you serious durability.
+You’ll have these for years to come, whether they’re going on the boat deck with you every Sunday or merely adding a more sophisticated element to your casual wardrobe.
+Timberland is synonymous with quality: they deliver and never fail to impress.

 Leather-lined EVA footbeds

 Primary leather construction

 We know you can likely see yourself in Rockport’s killer boat shoe.
 Full grain leather and a dual eyelet design leave nothing to be desired: you’re looking at exactly what you get, with an added benefit.
 You get a little pep in your step with the synthetic sole, so you’re not kicking around on pavement with sore heels by the end of the day.
 It’s not all about being on the boat, it’s also about heading into town and enjoying the sights, and your heels shouldn’t be killing you like a double-shift Denny’s waitress by the end of the day.
 Do yourself a favor; slip into something that’s comfortable, and built to last for years beyond anything else you own.
 We love these slip-on shoes for their comfort and full-grain leather upper.

 Mocc-toe two-eyelet design